Samdney/Samdney.github.io-source/content/blog/primesmatrix.md

 Category:   Math
 Tags:       primes, number theory
 Author:     Carolin Zöbelein
+Summary:	Some time ago, I already wrote about representation ideas of primes ...

 Some time ago, I already wrote about representation ideas of primes and we saw that we run in troubles with this.
 Today, I want to present you a similar